smit4k/conversia/README.md

 - **Document Conversion:** Easily convert documents into multiple formats including PDF, Markdown, HTML, Word, and more!
 - **Image Conversion**: Transform images between different formats.
+- **Image Resizing**: Resize an image using the high-quality Lanczos3 algorithm
 - **File Compression/Decompression**: Compress and decompress files with formats like ZIP, TAR.GZ, BZ2, ZST, and LZ4.
 - **File Encryption/Decryption**: Securely encrypt and decrypt files using the Age encryption standard.
 - **Hash Generation**: Generate a has for a file with algorithms SHA-256, SHA-1, MD5, BLAKE3